-To qualify for the best available mortgage rates, it’s important to have a strong credit score.
-A credit score of 680 or above is required to qualify for the best mortgage rates in Canada in 2021.
+To qualify for the best available mortgage rates, it’s important to have a good credit rating.
+A credit score of 680 or above is required to qualify for the best mortgage rates in Canada in 2022.
 Some mortgage providers allow you to qualify with credit scores between 600 and 680, but these providers may charge higher interest rates.

 Want to see your credit score before applying for a mortgage?